cmujiwonpark/11411/README.md

-# Baseline Entity Detection with BERT
+# Baseline Entity Recognition with BERT

 Finetuned for specific datasets (refer to code)